ETC-A/etca-spec/etc-semantics/extension.md

 Extensions can safely assume that the settings of their dependents are coherent.
 The spec requires that `EXTEN` be coherent if the machine is executing.

+# Implementation

+The details here are somewhat obtuse and I don't feel like documenting them at the moment...
+I suggest looking at existing extensions to see what needs to be defined.

 ```k
 module EXTENSION-SYNTAX